 Please provide information about the data source, or any additional information that would be useful in understanding the overdose data you provide, or both.
-For more information about definitions and examples of high-need community-level overdose data, see Appendix A.
+For more information about definitions and examples of high-need community-level overdose data, see Appendix B

-Data Item Response Options Content Guidance and Related Definitions Data Source and Comr nents Total Population (denominator) Numerical Enter a number to report the total for each category.
-Data Source Opioid Overdose Deaths Emergency Department Visits Involving Opioids Free text For each category, enter a description of the data source.
-The field accepts up to 1,000 characters.
-Additional information Overdose Hospitalizations Involving Opioid Overdose Other Opioid Overdose Events (optional) Free text For each category, enter any additional information you would like to include.
+Data Item Response Options Content Guidance and Related Definitions Data Source and Comm nents Total Population (denominator) Numerical Enter a number to report the total for each category.
+Data Source Opioid Overdose Deaths Emergency Department Visits Free text For each of the categories, enter a description of the data source.
+Field accepts up to 1,000 characters.
+Additional information Involving Opioids Overdose Hospitalizations Involving Opioid Overdose Other Opioid Overdose Events (optional) Free text For each of the categories, enter any additional information you would like to include.
 The field accepts up to 1,000 characters.